asuller/RWKV-MusicGenerator/README.md

    * Took time
 * Adapt the RWKV model to the Nottingham data:
    * Instead of the inner embedding layer we are using a linear layer with vocabulary size input, and embedding size output
-      * It was done beacuse the input to the model is an embed of data
+      * It was done because the input to the model is an embed of data
          * And anyway - the embedded performed was not good for this mission
-         * And we did not wanted to embed twice
+         * And we did not want to embed twice
 * Finally - Train the model and sample music.
-* Got better results as described in next part.
+* Got better results as described in the next part.

 ## Performance Comparison